bifravst/bifravst/docs/aws/DeviceCredentials.md

 Run this script to connect to the broker using the previously generated
 certificate:

-    ./cli.js connect <id of your device>
+    node cli connect <id of your device>

 This script also provides a browser-based UI which you can use to simulate sensor data.